MIMUW-RL/improved_overparametrization_tmlr/README.md

 ```
 python3 grid_search.py 10 0 BasicNet1L
 ```
 where the first parameter is the input dimension `d0` splits (for parallel computation), the second parameter is the input dimension split to be used (ranging from `0` to the first parameter value).
-The third parameter (either `BasicNet1L` or `BasicNet2L` defined in `architectures.py`) is the network architecture to be considered (having either single trainable layer, or two trainable layers).
+The third parameter (either `BasicNet1L` or `BasicNet2L` defined in `architectures.py` in PyTorch framework) is the network architecture to be considered (having either single trainable layer, or two trainable layers).
 Refer to the paper for the details.

 Several `csv` output files will be generated including
 * `{modeln}_results_thr_2.5e-03_set{set}.csv` recording the flag of the loss value below `2.5e-03` after `50k` epochs for `10` independent random initializations;